BenSCooper/fluvaxmod/README.md

 changing path names to relevant paths for files on your sytem.

-5. Put the file FluAorB6AGsVaxV3.odc into the BlackBox Component Builder subdirectory \WBDiff\Mod
+5. Open the file FluAorB6AGsVaxV3.txt within Winbugs and Save as type ".odc".
+Put the saved file FluAorB6AGsVaxV3.odc into the BlackBox Component Builder subdirectory \WBDiff\Mod

 6. Open the file \WBDiff\Mod\FluAorB6AGsVaxV3.odc and compile it by selecting Compile from the Dev menu.